 - Well being

 Children receive a warm welcome at Nira Caledonia, as our son experienced, and kids 5 or under stay for free.
 There are extra beds and baby cots, and a selection of family DVDs at reception, but no kids' menus at the restaurant.

 Family friendly accommodation:

-The Suite is the best option as it can sleep up to 4 with the use of extra beds.
+The Suites are the best option as they can sleep up to 4 with the use of extra beds.
 The Executive Doubles can fit a baby cot.